vippsas/vipps-woocommerce/readme.txt

 == Changelog ==

+= 2020.02.xx version 1.3.6 =
+ * Added protection for repeat orders from customers who don't get enough feedback that their order is complete
+ * Added terms-and-conditions checkbox to the interstitial screen on Vipps Express Checkout
+ * Added filters and hooks to facilitate validation of an express checkout order

 = 2020.01.22 version 1.3.5 =
  * Tested up to version 3.9.0 of WooCommerce and 5.3.2 of WP